moderneinc/springboot-migration-workshop/moderne-cli-adventure/README.md

 repository every time (as LSTs contain all of the information needed to run a recipe).

-We have already many LST open source repositories in the platform.
+We have already many LST open-source repositories in the platform.
 With the Moderne CLI you can run an existing recipe or debug a recipe to see if it might work in repositories that have published their LSTs.